Mobility - EV Charging Stations

 The flat cable is powered via a 3P+N LS circuit breaker of max 63A from the electrical panel (provided by the electrical installer).

-Although the number of stations per area is unlimited, it is recommended not to connect more than 30.
+Although the number of charging stations per area is unlimited, it is recommended not to connect more than 30.

 How Did We Do?